-- If you are titling and registering a leased vehicle, the leasing company will also be required to complete Form MV-1L (PDF).
+- If you are titling and registering a leased vehicle, the leasing company must also complete Form MV-1L.

 What are the minimum insurance requirements in Pennsylvania?

 Every state has minimum car insurance requirements to be legal out on the road.
 When registering a car, you must show proof of Pennsylvania auto insurance.
-This means all motor vehicles subject to registration such as cars, vans, motorcycles, recreational vehicles, trucks and buses must have liability insurance.
+This means all motor vehicles out on the road in Pennsylvania must have liability insurance; this includes cars, vans, motorcycles, recreational vehicles, trucks, and buses.

-You are in compliance with the PA law if you have liability insurance in the following amounts:
+You are in compliance with Pennsylvania law if you have liability insurance in the following amounts: